 The funny thing is, most people actually subscribe to that notion that liquid net worth is essentially the amount of money in your savings account.
 Yet, it’s more than just cash on hand.

 Now, here’s where it gets murky.
-Let say I have a retirement account with $50,000 sitting in it and I am under the age of 59 1/2.
-If I cash in the account, I’m forced to pay income taxes.
-We’ll say our tax rate is 2o-30%.
+Let’s say you have a retirement account with $50,000 sitting in it, and you’re under the age of 59 1/2.
+If you cash in the account, you’ll be forced to pay income taxes.
+We’ll say your tax rate is 2o-30%.
 If you have a state income tax as well, factor in another 5-10%.
-Remember I’m under age 59 1/2, so cashing that it means I owe a pre-payment penalty too.
-While that $50k factors into my net worth, if I need to make it liquid (cash I have on hand), I’ll roughly cut that amount in half to about $25k.
+Remember this is for people under age 59 1/2, so cashing that it means you owe a pre-payment penalty too.
+While that $50k factors into your net worth, if you need to make it liquid (cash you have on hand), you’ll need to cut that amount roughly in half to about $25k.
 WOW!
 That’s a major difference!

 Another type of investment to consider is direct investments.
-These are usually illiquid investments.
+These are usually non-liquid investments.
 In other words, these investments are very hard to sell.
-Here’s an example, interest in my business.
-We’ll say a company is valuated (how much someone would pay for it) at $5,000 and the owner needs to sell it quickly.
-If they are lucky, they’ll get about $2,000 for it.
+An example of that would be interest in your business.
+If your company is valuated (how much someone would pay for it) at $5,000, but you need to sell it quickly, you’ll probably get about $2,000 for it.

 Additionally, let’s look at real estate.
-Take, for instance, if you sell a piece of property in most markets—outside the bubble of L.A—you’re looking at needing to discount it by about 20-25% if you want to sell quickly.
+For instance, if you sell a piece of property in most markets—outside the bubble of L.A.—you’ll likely need to discount it by about 20-25% if you want to sell quickly.
 That will quickly attract an investor.
-If your house appraises at a $100,000, a smart investor will snatch it up quickly at $75,0000.
+If your house appraises for $100,000, a smart investor will snatch it up quickly at $75,000.
 So basically, you’ll need to discount direct investments, illiquid investments and hard assets to about 50 -60% of their actual value.

-Other hard assets you may want to consider: cars, boats, four wheelers or maybe even a tractor.
+Other hard assets you may want to consider: cars, boats, four-wheelers or maybe even a tractor.
 (Oh yeah!
 That would be a tough one for me because I REALLY LOVE my tractor!!!)
 Say I paid $20,000 for my tractor, but today, it’s only worth $18,000.
-I might not be able even to get $18k.
+I might not even be able to get $18k.
 It may be more in the range of about $14k.
-So again that’s another 20% discount; leaving me getting back only 60-70% of the total purchase value out of my tractor.
+So again, that’s another 20% discount, leaving me with only 60-70% of the total purchase value of my tractor.

-So basically, when you calculate all these discounts and series of “afters” you’re left with your total liquid net worth, which is likely 70% of our actual net worth, or our assets minus liabilities.
-So we are probably losing 25-30% of something’s value if we need to liquidate our lives quickly.
+So basically, when you calculate all these discounts and series of “afters,” you’re left with your total liquid net worth.
+Most likely, your liquid net worth is only 70% of your actual net worth, or your assets minus liabilities.
+So you are probably losing 25-30% of something’s value if you need to liquidate your life quickly.

-Liquid net worth is pertinent because it allows us to plan for the “what ifs” of life.
+Liquid net worth is pertinent because it allows you to plan for the “what ifs” of life.
 The importance of this knowledge comes into play if an emergency situation pops up.
 You’ll want to make sure your liquid assets will cover you.
-So if your house decides to go up in flames, you suffered a major accident, or you suddenly develop a debilitating illness urgently requiring money, you’ll have an idea of how much you can get, quickly.
+So if your house goes up in flames, if you suffer a major accident, or if you suddenly develop a debilitating illness that requires immediate money, you’ll have an idea of how much you can get, quickly.

-While we hope you never need to our liquid net worth, at least you’ll have the knowledge to power through if you do.
+While we hope you never need to use your liquid net worth, at least you’ll have the knowledge to power through if you do.